auth0/docs/articles/quickstart/native/ios-swift/05-authorization.md

 Many identity providers supply access claims which contain, for example, user roles or groups.
 You can request the access claims in your token with `.scope("openid roles")` or `.scope("openid groups")`.

-If an identity provider does not supply this information, you can create a rule for assigning roles to users.
+If an identity provider does not supply this information, you can [create a Rule](https://auth0.com/docs/rules) for assigning roles to users.

 ## Create a Rule to Assign Roles